shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 * [Exercise 4: Create a Course Class](#exercise-4-create-a-course-class) (lab03_object)
 * [Exercise 5: Create Class Video for P2](#exercise-5-create-class-video-for-P2) (lab03_video)

+> Note: To get full credit for this lab, you must complete a Google Survey and submit several files to Turnin.

 ## Overview of make
 The job of `make` is to create files